How Much Do Graphic Designers Make? And Other Questions About This Creative Career

 2. What are some important graphic design skills?

 This is a key question for any would-be graphic designer.
 You’ll need to take some time to assess yourself and identify the areas in which you need to improve to align with what employers are seeking.

-To help with that, we used real-time job analysis software to identify the top graphic design skills employers are seeking.2 Here’s a sneak peek at five of the top technical skills employers want to see from a candidate:
+To help with that, we used real-time job analysis software to examine more than 50,000 graphic designer job postings from the past year.2 The data helped us identify the top graphic design skills employers are seeking.

 3. What are some important qualities of graphic designers?